dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ## What a texture is
 Textures are multidimensional objects that store color data.

-The most common type of texture is the 2D texture, which stores a 2D grid of pixels of an image (This is just for comparison, texture objects are a lot more complex than just 2D arrays!).
+The most common type of texture is a 2D texture, which stores the 2D grid of pixels that makes up an image.
+This is just for comparison though, as texture objects are a lot more complex than just 2D arrays!
 This data is stored in GPU memory, and can be read by a shader.

 <?# Info "There are multiple different dimensions of texture from 1D through to 3D.
 For the purposes of this tutorial, we will be focusing on 2D." /?>